slam10s/may-madness/docs/2020-21/ncaam/matches/R1_13-14_DEN_vs_OKLA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Oklahoma should win 4 or more singles matches _82%_ of the time.
+- Oklahoma should win 4 or more singles matches *82%* of the time.
-- Denver should win 4 or more singles matches _4%_ of the time.
+- Denver should win 4 or more singles matches *4%* of the time.
-- The winner of the doubles point will decide the match the other _14%_ of the time.
+- The winner of the doubles point should decide the match the other *14%* of the time.
-- If Oklahoma wins the doubles point, their chances of winning the dual improve to _96%_.
+- If Oklahoma wins the doubles point, their chances of winning the dual improve to *96%*.
-- If Denver wins the doubles point, their chances of winning the dual improve to _18%_.
+- If Denver wins the doubles point, their chances of winning the dual improve to *18%*.

 ------